List of Marvel Comics characters: S: Slither

-Aaron Salomon is a mutant who resembles a snake-headed reptilian humanoid.
+Slither (Aaron Solomon) is a mutant who resembles a snake-headed reptilian humanoid.
 He is a master in hand-to-hand combat and possesses a flexible body that gives him the ability to constrict others.
-He was recruited, alongside Burner, Lifter, Peepers, and Shocker to serve in Magneto's new Brotherhood of Evil Mutants.
+He was recruited, alongside Burner, Lifter, Peepers, and Shocker to serve in Magneto's new Brotherhood of Mutants.

-Wanting to exploit a tiny spaceship he had found, Magneto sent the Brotherhood to apprehend the diminutive Mister One, who controlled the large Mister Two.
+Wanting to exploit a tiny spaceship he had found, Magneto sends the Brotherhood to apprehend Mister One, who controlled Mister Two.
 The villains attacked Mister One and Mister Two, and Captain America, in a park.
-During the battle, Slither wrapped himself around Captain America, stating, "Slither is my name!, and strangling is my game!".
-When S.H.I.E.L.D. arrived, the Brotherhood fled back to headquarters, and Magneto captured Mister One.
-The Brotherhood was shocked to learn the plot involved the tiny spaceship.
-When Captain America and Mister Two attacked, Slither constricted around Mister Two until Mister Two threw Slither against Lifter.
-As he prepared to crush Captain America, Mister Two threw Slither around Lifter, incapacitating him.
-When Mister One exploded the tiny spaceship, the villains were forced to flee.
+When S.H.I.E.L.D. arrives, the Brotherhood flees back to headquarters, and Magneto captures Mister One.
+When Captain America and Mister Two attack, Slither constricts Mister Two until Mister Two throws Slither against Lifter.
+As he prepares to crush Captain America, Mister Two throws Slither around Lifter, incapacitating him.